msskarthik/robotspace-assessment/README.md

 | description | text       | Yes      | Description of the task (textarea)                     |
 | status      | integer    | Yes      | Status of the task (1 = Active, 0 = Inactive)          |
 | duedate     | dateTime   | Yes      | Due date of the task (Date)                            |

+This will create a new table - tasks in provided database in the MySQL.

 ## Usage